Izenda7Series/docs/known_issues.rst

    * - Defect
      - 14223
      - Missing some configurations on sorting feature for pivot and drill down grids
    * - Defect
-     - 14201
-     - Position of tick mark is incorrect on linear gauge when metric value returns a negative number
-   * - Defect
      - 14174
      - Query execution is not available for stored procedures in MySQL